Like parents, like children

-It's not unusual for children to get a headache with they come down with a cold or the flu.
-"Headache is a common symptom associated with fever," Christie says.
-"Check for any other symptoms associated with cold or flu, as it may be an early sign of a viral infection."
+It's not unusual for children to get a headache when they come down with a cold or the flu.

-For example, fever and loss of appetite due to a virus can lead to headaches from dehydration.
-Fever may present itself as sweating and chills along with a throbbing headache.
-Alternatively, if your child has a blocked or runny nose from a cold, a headache may result from a swelling of the sinuses and present as aching in the facial area.
+This may be accompanied by other symptoms for example, fever and loss of appetite due to a virus may lead to headaches from dehydration.
+Fever may present itself as sweating and chills and may be present along with a throbbing headache.
+Alternatively, if your child has a blocked or runny nose from a cold, a headache may result from a swelling of the sinuses and present as aching in the sinus area.

 Assess the pain

 When your child has a cold or flu and is complaining of a headache, a good first step is to try to assess the pain.
 At different ages, children have different abilities and degrees of understanding for self-reporting their levels of pain.
-For example, from ages five to eight, children are beginning to gain a better understanding of the pain they're feeling.
+For example, around ages five to six, children are beginning to gain a better understanding of the pain they're feeling.
 For younger kids, it can be trickier to get information out of them; you may have to get a little creative.
-Fortunately, there are a number of useful scales you can use at home, such as a numerical or picture-based scale, to help gauge pain levels for the different age groups.

-For cold and flu season, the answer to the pain may be in your medicine cabinet.
-Medicine can't cure, but you can provide relief for cold and flu symptoms, including headaches, with lots of fluids and an anti-inflammatory agent such as Nurofen for Children*.
-Of course, if the pain assessment concerns you, look to the pros.
-"Seek medical advice if your child's headache is sudden in onset, severe and debilitating," says Christie.
+For cold and flu season, the answer to the relief of pain may be in your medicine cabinet.
+Medicines can't cure the common cold or flu, but you can relieve symptoms, including headaches, by using anti-inflammatory agents such as Nurofen for Children*.
+Of course, if your child’s pain concerns you, seek advice from your healthcare professional.